Skip to content

 • Add in breaks

-Assign more challenging or demanding tasks to those times when you have higher energy levels and simpler ones to your lower-energy periods.
+Assign more challenging or demanding tasks when you have higher energy levels and simpler ones to your lower-energy periods.

 Instead of trying every single time management strategy out there, it’s important to pick a few and stick to them consistently for optimal results.